proshoumma/Mister-Poster/README.md

 ![Preview](./visual_designs/signIn.gif)

 The Sign-In/Sign-Up view is pretty straight forward.
 Component's own states (not the redux state) are maintained to display forms.
 I haved used the [LayoutAnimation](https://facebook.github.io/react-native/docs/layoutanimation.html) and [Animatable](https://github.com/oblador/react-native-animatable) almost everywhere to make things more interactive and interesting.
 The trick was to animate components while mounting and unmounting.
-I didn't add any form validation since that part is amazingly done by Firebase.
+I didn't use any form validation since that part is amazingly done by Firebase.
 I displayed the error message to the user that catches by the promises.
 The back-end stuffs of sign in / sign up / reset password, all are done by Firebase user authentication APIs.

 ###Home View